Judge uses Nassar's letter to question his sincerity | Taiwan News

 Aquilina first read excerpts of the letter last week, saying Nassar had written that he feared his mental health was not strong enough to sit and listen to a parade of victims.
 More than 150 women and girls testified or had statements read over the course of the seven-day hearing.

-Aquilina reiterated Tuesday that she would not release the letter, saying she does not want his accusers "revictimized by the words that you have in here."
+Aquilina reiterated Tuesday that she would not release the letter, saying she doesn't want his accusers "revictimized by the words that you have in here."